adidongs1/FocusMate/README.md

 - User Story Doc: [UserStoryNexus](https://ungu.in/userStoryNexus)

 **FOR TEAM NEXUS:** Please send me a message so I will receive your request soon! 🤘

+**Disclaimer: This is a personal website, not for commercial purposes.**